International Medical Technologies, Innovation & Development - Galway

 Year 1

-Medical Technologies
+1 Medical Technologies 05 Mandatory

-Design and Analysis of Experiments
+1 Design and Analysis of Experiments 05 Mandatory

-Pre-clinical Evaluation and Assessment
+2 Pre-Clinical Evaluation and Assessment 10 Mandatory

-Research Project in Medical Technologies
+1 Research Project in Medical Technologies 55 Mandatory

 Entry requirements

-A H2.2 Bachelor degree at level 8 in any cognate discipline or equivalent in science, technology or engineering, is the minimum entry requirement for this programme.
+A H2.2 Bachelor degree at Level 8 in any cognate discipline or equivalent in science, technology or engineering, is the minimum entry requirement for this programme.

+The research project will be work-based and year-long.
 Those employed in the Medtech sector can undertake projects with their employer, however the design of the project should be produced by the learner with the advice of the supervisors and must be of relevance to the programme.
+Students enrolled onto the programme who are not employed in the MedTech/Life Sciences sector will be required to complete a year-long applied research project with a relevant industry or academic partner.

 English Language Requirements